 Prior to volunteering, new volunteers complete: a phone interview, application, 2-step TB testing (except Thrift Store Volunteers), background checks, references, orientation, and role specific training.

 Most volunteer roles require a volunteer commitment of 50 hours within the first year of service.
 Some one-time opportunities are available for individuals or groups.

 Doc Rock Cafe volunteer, Judy Seip, shares why volunteering at Agrace is important to her.

 Online scheduling for current volunteers.

 Agrace HospiceCare - The best Place to Work

 Agrace HospiceCare was named "#1 Best Place to Work" by Madison Magazine and WISC-TV 3.
 Read the full article to find out why.

-For 35 years, Agrace has been a nonprofit, community based health care agency dedicated to providing expert physical, emotional and spiritual support to patients and families through the stages of serious illness.
+For more than 35 years, Agrace has been a nonprofit, community based health care agency dedicated to providing expert physical, emotional and spiritual support to patients and families through the stages of serious illness.
 Agrace HospiceCare is nationally recognized for the comprehensive hospice services we provide in patients' homes, the Agrace HospiceCare inpatient unit and skilled nursing and assisted living facilities throughout south central Wisconsin.

 Now Agrace offers palliative care services to provide patients more options for feeling better, even while receiving treatment.